-... but targeted attacks caused problems for some of the products.
+...but targeted attacks cause problems for some of the products

-Five of the eight products provided complete protection against the targeted attacks used in this test.
-Two products were compromised by one attack each, while another was compromised by four.
-This is a concerning result since it only takes one targeted attack to breach an organisation.
+Six of the eight products provided complete protection against the targeted attacks used in this test.
+While two products were only compromised by one or two attacks each, this is still a concerning result since it only takes one targeted attack to breach an organisation.

 • False positives were not an issue for the products.
-Almost all of the products were perfectly good at correctly classifying legitimate applications and websites.
-Only two classifying legitimate applications and websites.
-Only two products blocked or restricted access to a few of these legitimate objects.
+Most of the products allowed all legitimate applications and websites.
+However, three products misclassified a few legitimate samples and either warned against them or restricted access.